Generate New Ways Of Thinking Using Writing

 2 – You generate new thinking and solutions

 I’m doing it right now.
 This binary breakdown I just wrote here I hadn’t really figured out until a moment ago.
 All I knew was that I wanted to write about writing for problem-solving and that in the process of doing so I would need to make my views on the matter clear and helpful.
 As a result, out popped these two benefits, which act as their own proof; both clarification of my thinking, as well as new ideas in and of themselves.

 Although I think both of these effects can occur at the same time, for the sake of simplicity let’s address them one by one.

-The first – writing to order your thinking – is a technique which is used extensively in Amazon.
-Amazon are a brand who I haven’t written much about since strategically there’s not much you can learn from them (unlimited cash to throw loads of shit at the wall and see what sticks is not easily replicable) – but from a managerial perspective, they are pretty much the best there is.
+The first – writing to order your thinking – is a technique that is used extensively in Amazon.
+Amazon is a brand that I haven’t written much about since there’s not much you can learn from their strategic thinking (unlimited cash to throw loads of shit at the wall and see what sticks is not easily replicable) – but from a managerial perspective, they are pretty much the best there is.

 One of their core techniques is the use of written memos rather than presentations.
-Where other companies would typically build their meetings around PowerPoint decks, Amazon insist on the “presenter” writing their idea in narrative prose.
-The first 15 minutes of the meeting then consists simply of everyone sitting and reading in silence, and only then entering into discussion when the whole thing is digested.
+Where other companies would typically build their meetings around PowerPoint decks, Amazon insists on the “presenter” writing their idea in narrative prose.
+The first 15 minutes of the meeting then consists simply of everyone sitting and reading in silence and only then entering into the discussion when the whole thing is digested.

 As Bezos himself says:

 “The reason writing a 4-page memo is harder than “writing” a 20-page PowerPoint is because the narrative structure of a good memo forces better thought and better understanding of what’s more important than what, and how things are related.”